ukmac/ukmac.github.io/content/post/2026-02-22-feb-update/index.md

 A moderately warm and sunny Sunday at the end of February and perhaps a light at the end of the Winter tunnel ?

 The rain and chill of the last few weeks broke for a short time today providing a tempting glimpse into the not too distant future of warmer days as we head towards Spring.
 Can't come soon enough

+## Mac Mini Upgrade

+I have just ordered a new external NVMe dock as my current [Beelink Mate mini](https://www.bee-link.com/products/beelink-mate-mini-dock) has started making a fan noise which is annoying me.
+I have ordered a [UGREEN Fanless enclosure](https://amzn.to/4kRqVvV) which should of course be silent...
+Will see how it compares.

 ## Daily Links